cyberark/cyberark-conjur-cli/guidelines/python-cli-ux-guidelines.md

    5. Commands: title + list of commands and their explanation
    6. Footer: To get help on a specific command, type: conjur command -h

-   Note: The help for each command can be found here.
+   Note: The general help screen and the help for each command can be found here: https://ljfz3b.axshare.com/#id=yokln4&p=conjur_main_help&g=1

    Example of this help screen:
    <img src="../assets/help-screen.png" alt="help-screen" style="zoom:20%;" />